 This facility has a five-year tenor and a 19-year age adjusted amortization profile.
-The facility bears interest of LIBOR plus a margin of 2.15%.
+The facility bears interest of LIBOR plus a margin of 215 basis points.
 Repayments are made on a quarterly basis from third quarter of 2019 onward.
 All tranches under the facility mature in second quarter of 2024, with a balloon payment of in total \$62.5 million.
-During 2021, \$6.6 million (2020: \$6.6 million) was repaid and there was no available undrawn amount.
+During 2022, \$6.6 million (2021: \$6.6 million) was repaid and there was no available undrawn amount.
+The facility was refinanced in 2023 with the new \$250.0 million credit facility (please see Note 30, "Subsequent Events" for more information about the new facility).

 This facility has a five-year tenor and a 19-year age adjusted amortization profile.
-The facility bears interest of LIBOR plus a margin of 2.10%.
+The facility bears interest of LIBOR plus a margin of 210 basis points.
 Repayments are made on a quarterly basis from third quarter of 2019 onward.
 All tranches under the facility mature in second quarter of 2024, with a balloon payment of in total \$76.6 million.
-During 2021, \$15.4 million (2020: \$11.8 million) was repaid and there was no available undrawn amount.
+During 2022, \$9.8 million (2021: \$15.4 million) was repaid and there was no available undrawn amount.
+The facility was refinanced in 2023 with the new \$250.0 million credit facility (please see Note 30, "Subsequent Events" for more information about the new facility).

 In November 2019, we refinanced our \$284.0 million loan facility that financed 15 vessels and was scheduled to mature in December 2019.
 A \$155.3 million term loan facility was entered into with six reputable shipping banks, five of which were part of the group of banks that financed the \$284.0 million facility.
 In connection with this refinancing, we prepaid the outstanding debt under the \$284.0 million facility of \$155.4 million.
-This facility bears interest of LIBOR plus a margin of 2.10%.
+This facility bears interest of LIBOR plus a margin of 210 basis points.
 Repayments are made on a quarterly basis from first quarter of 2020 onward.
-All tranches under the facility mature in fourth quarter of 2024, with a balloon payment of in total \$88.3 million.
-During 2021, \$20.8 million (2020: \$13.0 million) was repaid and there was no available undrawn amount.
+All tranches under the facility mature in fourth quarter of 2024, with a balloon payment of in total \$56.5 million.
+During 2022, \$50.7 million (2021: \$20.8 million) was repaid, which included repayment of debt in connection to the sale of Golden Endeavour, Golden Empress, Golden Enterprise, Golden Cecilie and Golden Cathrine, amounting to \$41.1 million.
+There was no available undrawn amount.
+The facility was refinanced in 2023 with the new \$250.0 million credit facility (please see Note 30, "Subsequent Events" for more information about the new facility).

 In May 2018, we entered into a \$120.0 million term loan facility to refinance 10 vessels and repay \$58.3 million due under the \$34.0 million term loan facility and the \$82.5 million term loan facilities with maturity in 2018 and prepay the full outstanding amounts under our related party seller credit loans of \$65.5 million.
-This facility bears interest of LIBOR plus a margin of 2.25%.
+This facility bears interest of LIBOR plus a margin of 225 basis points.
 Repayments are made on a quarterly basis from third quarter of 2018 onward.
-All tranches under the facility mature in April 2025, with a balloon payment of in total \$59.8 million.
-During 2021, \$18.6 million (2020: \$8.1 million) was repaid and there was no available, undrawn amount.
+All tranches under the facility mature in April 2025, with a balloon payment of in total \$52.4 million.
+During 2022, \$17.5 million (2021: \$18.6 million) was repaid, which included repayment of debt in connection to the sale of Golden Ice and Golden Strength, amounting to \$11.4 million.
+There was no available undrawn amount.